 THE STORY OF A WEED KILLER, CANCER, AND THE CORRUPTION OF SCIENCE uch of Whitewash will be familiar to readers of Carey Gillam's articles on glyphosate and Monsanto in the Huffington Post.
-Although Ms. Gillam's articles present a deeper view than most, the book length enables her to dig even deeper into the lies and deception that keep glyphosate on the market-and in our food, water, and land.
+Although Ms. Gillam's articles present a deeper view than most, the book length enables her to dig even deeper into the lies and deception that keep glyphosate on the market and in our food, water, and land.
+Formerly a senior U.S. correspondent for Reuters newswire, the author is now research director for U.S. Right to Know and has been recognized as one of the top journalists covering food and agriculture.
+In the book, she makes broader connections, ultimately indicting the entire pesticide industry and the regulators charged with protecting us from the dangers inherent in its products.

-By Carey Gilliam

-Published by Island Press

-October 10, 2017, 272 pages
+The Story of a Weed Killer, Cancer, and the Corruption of Science By Carey Gilliam Published by Island Press October 10, 2017, 272 pages